Western Animation: Babar and the Adventures of Badou

 Tropes featured in this series include:

 - Adaptational Villainy: Lady Rataxes is a lot more selfish and unlikeable in this series.
-Conversely, Rataxes himself is depicted as dimmer and less of a threat than in the previous series.
+Conversely, Rataxes himself is depicted as dimmer and far less of a threat than in the previous series.

 - Adults Are Useless: Heavily averted.
 Though the kids often wind up handling things, it's most often a matter of choice rather than necessity.